 It seems like there's some natural flying talent in the family.
-When four of your six children are good enough to make the team, something must be going well.
+When five of your seven children are good enough to make the team, something must be going well.
 It's unclear how much flying the Weasleys did at home.
 Maybe they just had a natural aptitude for it.

 One of the best things about Ron is what a normal kid he is.
 Like most kids, he has a habit of collecting something.
 For Ron, it's chocolate frog cards.
 He has around 500, all of them documenting one famous wizard or another.

 When Ron meets Harry, he's just a normal kid who has had a totally normal life.
 That's what makes him such a perfect friend for Harry.
 Ron knows a lot about the wizarding world, but he's also good at goofing off and being a kid.
 Ron helps Harry grow up in this strange world thanks in part to his totally normal hobbies.

 In the muggle world, hauntings are treated like a paranormal or supernatural occurrence.
 In the wizarding world, they're fairly common.
 The Weasleys have a ghoul living in their attic who spends most of his time moaning over Ron's room.
 The ghoul is described as a "slimy, buck-toothed ogre."

 He actually becomes important to the story when it comes down from the attic dressed as Ron.
 The ghoul is pretending to be a sick Ron so that the Ministry doesn't know he's out hunting Horcruxes.
 Ghouls may be more of a nuisance than anything else, but they can occasionally find ways to be useful.